-'Monitoring the rail services market' developments in relation to the competitive situation in the rail services market, in particular with reference to matters referred to in Regulation 32(2). impose a penalty of such amount as is reasonable.
-Section 17 of the Act 'Access agreements: direction requiring facility owners to enter into contracts for the use of their railway facilities' The ORR may issue a direction to a facility owner requiring him to enter into an access contract with an applicant.
+A&M Regulation 34 'Monitoring the rail services market' The ORR must monitor the competitive situation in the rail services market.
+Where appropriate the ORR must provide a direction to correct discrimination against applicants; market distortion or undesirable developments in relation to the competitive situation in the rail services market, in particular with reference to matters referred to in Regulation 32(2).
 If the ORR is satisfied that the direction issued has been contravened, or is being contravened then the ORR may impose a penalty of such amount as is reasonable.
+Infrastructure managers Allocation bodies Charging bodies Service providers A railway undertaking Section 17 of the Act 'Access agreements: direction requiring facility owners to enter into contracts for the use of their railway facilities' The ORR may issue a direction to a facility owner requiring him to enter into an access contract with an applicant.
+If the ORR is satisfied that the direction issued has been contravened, or is being contravened then the ORR may impose a penalty of such amount as is reasonable.
 Facility ownersApplicants Section 22A of the Act 'Directions to require amendments permitting more extensive use' The ORR may issue a direction requiring parties to an access agreement to make amendments to allow more extensive us of the railway facility or network installation.
 If the ORR is satisfied that the direction issued has been contravened, or is being contravened then the ORR may impose a penalty of such amount as is reasonable.
 Facility ownersApplicants

-Section 80 of the Act

-'Duty of certain persons to furnish information to the Secretary of State, the Scottish Minister or the ORR on request' The ORR can request information from infrastructure managers, allocation bodies, charging bodies, applicants, service providers and any other party.
+Section 80 of the Act 'Duty of certain persons to furnish information to the Secretary of State, the Scottish Minister or the ORR on request' The ORR can request information from infrastructure managers, allocation bodies, charging bodies, applicants, service providers and any other party.
 The licence holder must respond to the request for information within one calendar month.
 If the ORR does not receive information within one calendar month then it can issue a notice requiring the information to be provided.
 If the ORR is satisfied that the notice issued has been contravened, or is being contravened then the ORR may impose a penalty of such amount as is reasonable.

-- Infrastructure managers

-- Allocation bodies

-- Charging bodies

-- Applicants

-- Service providers

-- Any other party
+Infrastructure managers Allocation bodies Charging bodies Applicants Service providers Any other party -- -- -- ---